stanford-rc/rse-services/_docs/resources/google-cloud.md

 All of these templates are open source, and available on GitHub, so if you see an issue or would like to request a change, you can open an issue or pull request on the project board.

-{% include alert.html title="Would you like to request a Google Cloud template?" type="info" content="Are you looking to automate something and need help?" %}

 Please [let us know]({{ site.repo }}/issues/new).